scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 algorithms in the context of the prototypical molecular dynamics problem.
 By the end of the article we show how easy it is to write the code with Compyle and have it execute on multi-core CPUs and GPGPUs.
-The programs we document here are also available as part of the compyle examples.
+The programs we document here are also available as part of the Compyle examples.
 We provide a convenient notebook on google colab where users can run the simple examples on a GPU as well.

 Installation
 -------------

-Installation of compyle is by itself straightforward and this can be done with pip_ using::
+Installation of Compyle is by itself straightforward and this can be done with pip_ using::

   pip install compyle